 BE IT RESOLVED by the City Council of the City of Pasadena that the Non-Represented Non-Management Salary Resolution is adopted as follows:

 SECTION 1.
-Adopt the attached Non-Represented Non-Management Salary Resolution in its entirety, replacing Resolution 9575 in its entirety.
+Adopt the attached Non-Represented Non-Management Salary

+Resolution, replacing Resolution 9606 in its entirety.

 This amendment shall be effective immediately upon adoption by the City Council.